maria-mata/skill-link/README.md

 * Log in or sign up to see your profile and mentor suggestions (gif coming soon...)

-* Edit your skills
+* Send a connection request to a potential mentor
 (gif coming soon...)

-* Send a connection request to a potential mentor
+* Edit your profile or skills
 (gif coming soon...)

 * Accept or deny a connection request